EmilyC206/database-design-project-EMILY/docs/Readme.md

 <H1> First Aid Order Database <H1/>

 Project Description
-This database project is designed to manage a small business's inventory and order processing system for first aid products.
-It tracks product inventory, customer information, order details, and shipment tracking to ensure smooth operations from purchase to delivery.
-The database also sets the foundation for future customer service tracking.
+This database project is for the SQL database of a first aid business complete with mockdata.

 ## Purpose
-The purpose is to provide a structured system for managing orders, inventory stock levels, customer details, and shipment information.
+The purpose is to provide a structured database for managing orders, inventory stock levels, customer details, and shipment information.
 My eventual goal is to support efficient customer relationship management.

 ## Technology Used
 - MySQL / MYSQL WorkBench